DMoney44/PicLingo/README.md

 ## Running this project

-First, you must install the required libraries in the command terminal type:
+First, you must install the required libraries.
+In the command terminal type:

 pip3 install setuptools